Travel Prep and Pack Lists for Europe

 NOTE TO READERS

 I welcome questions and comments.
-If you have any concerns about your trip to
+If you have any concerns about your trip to Europe

+write and ask.
 When you write please include relevant details.

 I do not open attachments.
 Please include all of your data in the body of your email.

 I will reply in a day or two.

 Do not forget to smell the hyacinths.
 Scroll through the Table of Contents of

 How To Europe: